isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-11-14-Response-by-Minister-for-Law-Mr-K-Shanmugam-during-the-Second-Reading-of-the-Misuse-of-Drugs-Amendment-Bill.md

 ---
-layout: post
-title: Response by Minister for Law, Mr K Shanmugam, during the Second Reading of the Misuse of Drugs (Amendment) Bill
+title: 'Response by Minister for Law, Mr K Shanmugam, during the Second Reading of the Misuse of Drugs (Amendment) Bill'
-date:   2012-11-14
+date: 2012-11-14T00:00:00.000Z
 permalink: /news/parliamentary-speeches/response-by-minister-for-law--mr-k-shanmugam--during-the-second-

 ---

 14 Nov 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)